Simple Graphical Instructions for Using GCalToolkit

 The FULL VERSIONS are valid for one household (or a few business users) on unlimited Google Calendars.
 The Full Version allows you to process ALL EVENTS on ALL your Google Calendar agendas.

 Please keep your account details private; Google places a limit on the number of daily requests software such as this can perform, so it's not fair to everyone else if you hand out your details to colleagues and friends.
 Not to mention that the GCalToolkit server will detect multiple installations.
 Accounts may be suspended if misused, so please, one household... one or two business users... otherwise you should purchase an "Enterprise" license.

 Please Note: If ever support requests exceed a certain limit I will have to remove the "Lifetime" deal, so get it now while stocks last!

-The FREE VERSION allows you to process events that start 3 months in the past and 3 months in the future (or 1000 events with Online Tool)
+The TRIAL VERSION allows you to process 500 events (1000 events with Online Tool)

 (* i.e the lifetime of GCalToolkit)

-Version 3 has many fantastic new features to help you repair and maintain Google Calendars, such as fully customizable column views and spreadsheets, adding prefixes/suffixes, case sensitive filtering (and regex support), mass editing of busy/free status, mass editing of the "guests can modify" field, filtering by resource owner, mass color editing, better sorting, a new "autosave sessions" option, a "shift" events option in the "Copy/Move" menu to allow you to duplicate groups of events (such as a work shift) that do not lend themselves to regular repeat event rules... and many more improvements and additions to make calendar maintenance and repair with GCalTooolkit easier and more powerful than ever before.
+GCalToolkit has many fantastic new features to help you repair and maintain Google Calendars, such as fully customizable column views and spreadsheets, adding prefixes/suffixes, case sensitive filtering (and regex support), mass editing of busy/free status, mass editing of the "guests can modify" field, sorting by resource owner, better Google session handling, a "shift" events option in the "Copy/Move" menu to allow you to duplicate groups of events (such as a work shift) that do not lend themselves to regular repeat event rules... and many more improvements and additions to make calendar maintenance and repair with GCalTooolkit easier and more powerful than ever before.